nmagee/spotify/README.md

     pip install chalice
     pip3 install chalice
+    python3 -m pip install chalice
     pipenv shell && pipenv install chalice

 Next, create a new Chalice application.
 Within the root directory of your project, issue this command:

     chalice new-project

-For the project name, call it `ingestor`.
+For the project name, call it `ingestor` or `pacman` (a process that eats up new things that arrive).
 For the project type, you can use your up/down arrow keys to select the "S3 Event Handler" then hit return.

-Change directories into `ingestor/`.
+Change directories into the new Chalice project directory.

 We cannot commit sensitive information (i.e. database connection passwords, etc.) to Git, so let's add to the `.gitignore` file: